wur-bioinformatics/introduction-to-bioinformatics/chapter5.md

 The resulting cDNA library is then sequenced, usually as paired end reads of 100-150bp.
 A standard sequencing run results in 30 million or more reads per sample.

-The read lengths currently used are relatively short and complicated models are used to assign reads to exons and isoforms.
+The read lengths currently used are relatively short and complicated methods are required to assign reads to exons and isoforms.
 New developments in this field are long cDNA conversions that allow sequencing of full-length transcripts on [PacBio](Week5_pacbio) and direct sequencing of RNA on [Oxford Nanopore](Week5_nanopore).
 This allows the detection of the actual isoforms present in samples.

 Next, the reads need to be assigned to their corresponding transcripts.
-For this there are two options: mapping of the reads to an existing reference which can be either a genome or a transcriptome, or a _de novo_ assembly of the transcripts (similar to assembly of genomes).
+For this there are two options: mapping of the reads to an existing reference, which can be either a genome or a transcriptome; or a _de novo_ assembly of the transcripts (similar to assembly of genomes).
 Once reads have been assigned to their corresponding transcript or gene, expression is quantified by counting the number of reads per feature.